These Entrepreneurs are Bringing Canadian Innovation to the Smart Grid

-Three Canadian entrepreneurs look to solve those challenges, and help consumers save money in the process.
+Three Canadian entrepreneurs look to solve those challenges and help consumers save money in the process.
 Recent graduates of the University of New Brunswick’s (UNB) Engineering faculty—Jordan Kennie, Daniel Larsen, and Erik Hatfield—have created a thermal energy storage system for use with residential heat pumps.

 “Some utilities charge customers more during peak times — sometimes twice as much as they charge overnight.
 What our product does is use a heat pump to store thermal energy overnight when electricity is cheap.
-We then use that thermal energy in peak periods when electricity is expensive to reduce electric bills and save consumers money.” says Kennie, the company’s CEO.
+We then use that thermal energy during peak periods when electricity is expensive to reduce electric bills and save consumers money.” says Kennie, the company’s CEO.

 Opportunities NB (ONB) spoke with Jordan Kennie to learn more.